hv60604/lutp/README.md

 # lutp
-Win64 console utility to scan a folder for LUT files, create a presets sub-folder, and populate the sub-folder with a generated OpenFX XML file each LUT found.
+Win64 console utility to scan a folder for LUT files, create a presets sub-folder, and populate the sub-folder with a generated OpenFX XML file for each LUT found.
 The XML files can then be copied to the Vegas Video OFX-LUT presets folder for use in the NLE application.

 The utility requires no installation.
 It can be run by placing the exe in a folder containing LUT files and clicking on it.
 Or by opening a Command window and navigating to the LUT folder and invoking it from there.